okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/find-your-app-credentials/main/index.md

 If you're building an app integration by using one of our software development kits or client libraries, you may run into the following message:

 > **Note:** Your client ID is missing.
-Replace `{clientId}` with the client ID of your Application.
-You can copy it from the Okta Admin Console in the details for the Application that you created.
+Replace `{clientId}` with the client ID of your  application.
+You can copy it from the Okta Admin Console in the details for the application that you created.

 Or this one: